BryceKearney/sysadmin-notes/Documentation/Obsidian and Github/Set up Obsidian to sync to Github.md

    - Click the “+” icon in the top-right corner and select “New repository.”
    - Name it (e.g., `MyObsidianVault`).
    - Choose “Private” (recommended for personal notes) or “Public.”
-   - Recommended not to have a readme file, and to use a MIT
+   - Recommended not to have a readme file, and to use a MIT License
    - Click “Create repository.”
 3. **Copy the Repository URL**:
    - On the repository page, click the green “Code” button and copy the HTTPS URL (e.g., `https://github.com/your-username/MyObsidianVault.git`).